-We believe that performing experience is a vital part of a dancer’s education.
-The Studio offers the opportunity to perform on two different levels:
+Performing experience is a vital part of a dancer’s education.
+We offer students the opportunity to perform on three different levels:

 Location: Dance Theater Lab, SUNY Purchase.
 If you have never been to this theater, please allow a little extra time to find it on campus.
 The entrance to the theater is in the Dance Building directly across from the Long Island University Westchester Campus at Purchase College.
 Excellent directions can be found by going on their website http://www.liu.edu/Hudson/About/Visit/Westchester.aspx and clicking on the Campus Map link.
 We will also have signs on campus directing you where to go, though we strongly recommend looking at the map prior to the rehearsal day.

 Tickets: Tickets may be purchased at the studio in advance.
 If your child is appearing in 3 or more shows, you will receive 2 complimentary tickets for the 3rd, and 4th shows.
-There is a 5 ticket limit for each family to ensure everyone tickets.
-Starting June 8th, you may purchase any additional tickets you may need.
+There is a 5 ticket limit for each family to until one week prior to the performance, when you may purchase any additional tickets you may need.
 We strongly recommend purchasing tickets in advance as shows have sold out in the past.

 Arrival: Please refer to the schedule at the studio as well as on our website for your class’ specified rehearsal time.
 Rehearsals take place before each show.
 Please arrive at the theater 15 minutes prior to the start time of the rehearsal.
 Each rehearsal is only 10 minutes long, so it is crucial to be on time!
 When you arrive, the volunteer at the door will check you in and direct you to your child’s teacher.